OlleMattsson/yijing/static/iching-lite.md

 everything    depends on consistency, for it is only through repetition that the pupil   makes the material his own.

-THE LINES

-Six at the beginning means:

-Repetition of the Abysmal.
-In the abyss one falls into a pit.
-Misfortune.

-By growing used to what is dangerous, a man can easily allow it to become part of him.
-He is familiar with it and grows used to evil.
-With this  he has lost the right way, and misfortune is the natural result.
-Nine in the second place means:

-The abyss is dangerous.
-One should strive to attain small things only.

-When we are in danger we ought not to attempt to get out of it immediately, regardless of circumstances; at first we must content ourselves with not    being overcome by it.
-We must calmly weigh the conditions of the time and    by satisfied with small gains, because for the time being a great success    cannot be attained.
-A spring flows only sparingly at first, and tarries  for  some time before it makes its way in to the open.

-Six in the third place means:

-Forward and backward, abyss on abyss.
-In danger like this, pause at first and wait, Otherwise you will fall into a pit in the abyss.
-Do not act this way.

-Here every step, forward or backward, leads into danger.
-Escape is out of the question.
-Therefore we must not be misled into action, as a  result   of which we should only bog down deeper in the danger; disagreeable as it   may be to remain in such a situation, we must wait until a way out shows  itself.

-Six in the fourth place means:

-A jug of wine, a bowl of rice with it;
-Earthen vessels

-Simply handed in through the Window.

-There is certainly no blame in this.

-In times of danger ceremonious forms are dropped.
-What matters most is sincerity.
-Although as a rule it is customary for an official to present certain introductory gifts and recommendations before he is appointed, here   everything is simplified to the utmost.
-The gifts are insignificant, there   is no one to sponsor him, he introduces himself; yet all this need not be   humiliating if only there is the honest intention of mutual help in danger.
-Still another idea is suggested.
-The window is the place through which light   enters the room.
-If in difficult times we want to enlighten someone, we must  begin with that which is in itself lucid and proceed quite   simply from that  point on.
-Nine in the fifth place means:

-The abyss is not filled to overflowing,
-It is filled only to the rim.

-No blame.

-Danger comes because one is too ambitious.
-In order to flow out of a ravine, water does not rise higher than the lowest point of the rim.
-So   likewise a man when in danger has only to proceed along the line of least   resistance; thus he reaches the goal.
-Great labors cannot be accomplished in such times; it is enough to get out of the danger.

-Six at the top means:

-Bound with cords and ropes,

-Shut in between thorn-hedged prison walls:
-For three years one does not find the way.
-Misfortune.

-A man who in the extremity of danger has lost the right way and is irremediably entangled in his sins has no prospect of escape.
-He is like a criminal who sits shackled behind thorn hedged prison walls.

-<a name="30"></a>
 30. Li / The Clinging, Fire
 ---------------------------